 Welcome to my town!
 After having moved down here for college in 2001, I just couldn’t leave.
 With the UCSD campus in La Jolla and right next to the ocean, it’s easy to say I was spoiled with arguably the perfect location.

 The perfect weather, a strong influence of Mexican cuisine, and great craft breweries are just a glimpse of what this city has to offer.
 With so much to offer, this city has everything for any traveler but especially for a solo traveler.
-You’ll never run out of things to do, visit, and eat while you’re here for a long weekend or even an extended stay.
+If visiting for ComiCon, a business meeting, or just a summer vacation, you’ll never run out of things to do, visit, and eat while you’re here for a long weekend or even an extended stay.
 Here is a local’s guide to visiting America’s Finest City as a solo traveler.

 The city is serviced by San Diego International Airport (aka Lindbergh Field) and according to The Points Guy, was ranked the #1 airport in the US.
 San Diego is well connected by all major domestic airlines and is a focus city for Alaska and Southwest Airlines so getting here is fairly simple.
 Internationally, the airport is lacking in direct flights to many cities but it’s simple to get a connecting flight from anywhere in the US, especially if you’re flying into the West Coast.